Information For Prospective Sixth Form Students

 It’s also an exciting time, and one rich with opportunity.
 The College has been educating the young people of Lutterworth and its surrounding areas for more than 140 years now, and our main aim hasn’t changed.
 We want to enable every young person to learn, flourish and succeed.
 We do this by providing the best teachers teaching the best lessons for our students, and by having a strong support network for students within our Sixth Form leadership team, which helps them pastorally.

-Furthermore, we are an inclusive Sixth Form offering a range of academic, vocational and technical courses for students leaving Year 11 and looking for a fantastic all-round experience before they go off to university, apprenticeships or employment at 18.
+Furthermore, we are an inclusive Sixth Form offering a range of A Level and BTEC courses for students leaving Year 11 and looking for a fantastic all-round experience before they go off to university, apprenticeships or employment at 18.

 Our Sixth Form is based in our dedicated Sixth Form Centre 'Lutterworth Sixth'.
 This includes specialist Sixth Form teaching rooms and facilities including The Sixth, our Costa coffee shop for the exclusive use of Sixth Form students.
 It is a dynamic and thriving environment where students can achieve highly, develop a strong independent work ethic and receive help and guidance to maximise their outcomes; we look forward to welcoming you to it!